cilium/design-cfps/cilium/CFP-43295-cilium-network-driver-dra.md

 the configuration specifics for the node.
-If the operator detecs that more than one configuration suits a node based on the node labels, it reports a conflict back to the status field of the offending `CiliumNetworkDriverClusterConfig` object, and proceeds to either using the oldest one found - and if there is a tie, no configuration is selected and the status is reported for both.
-The example below illustrates how a cluster configuration looks like:
+If the operator detecs that more than one configuration suits a node based on the node labels, it reports a conflict back to the status field of the offending `CiliumNetworkDriverClusterConfig` object as described in the [`Conflict scenarios`](./CFP-43295-cilium-network-driver-dra.md#conflict-scenarios) section, The example below illustrates how a cluster configuration looks like:

 ```